yashkhadilkar/fifa-world-cup-bid-analysis/README.md

 **Processing (Dataproc):** Two PySpark jobs run on a Dataproc cluster.
 BuildTrainingFeatures joins WDI + IMF + hosts, computes 6-year pre-event averages, pivots to wide format, and filters correlated indicators at a 0.90 threshold (output: 33 rows, ~177 indicators).
 BuildEventWindow builds indicator time series from t-6 to t+6 relative to each host's tournament year (output: 172,249 rows).

-**ML Model (local):** TrainAndPredict trains a SVM Model (scikit-learn) on host country profiles and scores all countries on hosting similarity (output: 208 country scores).
+**ML Model (local):** TrainAndPredict trains a SVM Model (scikit-learn) on host country profiles and scores all countries on hosting viability (output: 208 country scores).

 **Serving (Snowflake):** LoadSnowflake loads three fact tables into the FACTS schema with atomic rollback: if any table fails, all tables from that run are dropped.
 LoadDimensions then populates the DIMENSIONS schema with DIM_COUNTRY and DIM_INDICATOR using the World Bank API for human-readable names.

-**Visualization (Tableau):** A Tableau dashboard connects to Snowflake and provides interactive exploration of hosting similarity and historical impact.
+**Visualization (Tableau):** A Tableau dashboard connects to Snowflake and provides interactive exploration of hosting viability and historical impact.

 ## Data Download and Ingestion